Cratis/Samples/.github/instructions/vertical-slices.instructions.md

   to get information about existing vertical slices and their structure, to be able to consume events from other slices.
 - Drop the `.Features` part of the namespace when working within the `Features` folder. (e.g. `Library.Authors.Registration` instead of `Library.Features.Authors.Registration`)
 - Keep data integrity high, protect inputs, validate commands, and enforce business rules - we don't want to produce erroneous events.
+- When given instructions to work on multiple slices, finish end to end for one slice before moving to the next slice.

 ## CQRS